egoist/poi.js.org/docs/options.md

 Type: `Object`

-If you're using CLI, it searches for `.babelrc` or `babel` field in `package.json`, if none of them exists, it uses default babel config:
+Poi searches for `.babelrc` or `babel` field in `package.json`, if none of them exists, it uses default babel config:

 ```js
 {